JayLoomis/javascripty/objects.md

 ## Methods

 Methods are just properties that are set to functions.
 In theory, you can use arrow functions, the function operator, or new-style method declaration.
-In practice, I've had a hard time getting arrow notation to work.
+In practice, it's easiest to use new-style method declaration for anything new.

 ### Getters and setters